-There is an array of stormwater facilities on campus including structural BMPs like rain gardens, vegetative swales, pervious surfaces, and a green roof, as well as nonstructural BMPs including retention and detention ponds.
+There is an array of stormwater facilities on campus including structural BMPs like rain gardens, vegetative swales, pervious surfaces, green roof, retention and detention ponds.
 A list of the Mason's permanent stormwater facilities can be found in Appendix J.